SSWConsulting/SSW.Rules.Content/rules/the-best-load-testing-tools-for-web-applications/rule.md

 Most commercial tools will support up to 50 virtual users in the load test but on your hardware.
 Alternatively, for more users you should use cloud based offerings like:

 cloud vs. own hardware and why

 open source vs. commercial and why

-get a good screenshot or two from one or more tools

 ## Some of the best load testing tools
 **refresh this list**